Czechoslovakia national football team: Modern age

 Czechoslovakia did not qualify for the 1978 FIFA World Cup, as Scotland won their group.
 The country did qualify for Euro 1980, and by coming second in its group behind West Germany faced the hosts Italy in a third-place play-off, which it won on sudden-death penalties at the Stadio San Paolo in Naples.
 At the 1982 FIFA World Cup in Spain, Czechoslovakia was eliminated in the group stage after draws with Kuwait and France and losing 2–0 to England.
 The country's last major tournament was the 1990 FIFA World Cup in Italy, where in the group it opened with a 5–1 victory against the United States before defeating Austria with a penalty from Michal Bilek, enough to advance despite losing 2–0 to the hosts at the Stadio Olimpico.
 In the last 16 at the Stadio San Nicola in Bari, a hat-trick from Tomáš Skuhravý featured in a 4–1 in over Costa Rica.
 Czechoslovakia was eliminated on 1 July in a quarter-final at the San Siro, losing 1–0 from a Lothar Matthäus penalty against eventual winners West Germany.
 Later that month, manager Jozef Vengloš who had led Czechoslovakia in the tournament was appointed as the first foreign manager in English football, at Aston Villa.

-Czechoslovakia (RCS) played their last qualifier for the USA 1994 FIFA World Cup in the no longer existing common republic, where they played their last match on 17 November 1993 against Belgium in Brussels.
-Since the game was for direct advancement from the group stage, RCS did not advance after a goalless draw.
+Dissolution

+In December 1991, the draw was made for the qualifying competition for the 1994 World Cup, with Czechoslovakia drawn in Group 4 alongside Romania, Belgium, Wales, Cyprus and the Faroe Islands.
+Qualifying began in April 1992 and was scheduled to conclude in November 1993.
+However, during the period of the qualification tournament, the two distinct parts of Czechoslovakia decided to dissolve the country into two newly independent states - the Czech Republic and Slovakia.
+The dissolution took place on 31 December 1992, eleven months prior to the end of World Cup qualification.
+The national team had, by then, played three of their qualifying games, meaning that it was too late to make changes to the process.
+As a result, the single team continued under the new name Representation of Czechs and Slovaks, with the intention that new teams representing the two new nations be formed once the single team's participation in the 1994 World Cup ended.
+The team's last match was on 17 November 1993 against Belgium in Brussels, a goalless draw that eliminated them from qualification.
 The RCS top scorer with six goals was Peter Dubovský, who scored a hat-trick in the match against Romania in Všešportový areál on 2 June 1993.
+Following the establishment of separate football federations for both new nations, the Czech Republic and Slovakian teams both played their first internationals in February 1994.